 After the death of her husband in 2013, Samdo... you'll have to watch the documentary to find out.

 Meet the Filmmaker

-Sean Burch is a professional adventure athlete, explorer and conservationist holding 8 world records spanning 6 countries and 5 continents, winner of National Geographic Channel’s Ultimate Survival Alaska TV show, 1st Virginian to summit Mt.
+Sean Burch is a professional filmmaker, explorer and conservationist holding 8 world records spanning 6 countries and 5 continents, winner of National Geographic Channel’s Ultimate Survival Alaska TV show, 1st Virginian to summit Mt.
 Everest, and author of the acclaimed self-help book and program Hyperfitness®: 12 Weeks to Conquering Your Inner Everest (Penguin Random House).
-He has over 130 First Ascents, of which 117 were accomplished solo.
+He has over 130 first ascents of previously unclimbed mountain peaks, of which 117 were accomplished solo.

-Sean’s documentarian and photography work has appeared in news organizations including: BBC, AP, Reuters, CNN, CNNi, USA Today, ABC, NBC, CBS, and FOX world news outlets.
+Sean’s documentarian and photography work has appeared in cable and media organizations, some of which include: BBC, AP, National Geographic, Reuters, CNN, CNNi, USA Today, ABC, NBC, CBS, and FOX world news outlets, Outside, Versus.